-In June 2023, Jay was appointed to chair NABP's Working Group on Establishing a Uniform Pharmacy Jurisprudence Exam.
+Jay remains chair of NABP's Working Group on Establishing a Uniform Pharmacy Jurisprudence Exam.
 The Working Group's charge is to create the blueprint for a uniform pharmacy licensure jurisprudence examination that states could choose to recognize in lieu of a state-specific exam.
 This project is an outgrowth of NABP's continuing efforts to streamline and simplify multi-jurisdictional practice regulation.
+Jay's work on the Uniform Pharmacy Jurisprudence Examination has also led to his appointment to NABP's Steering Committee on Creating an Interstate Practice Credential.